-What Does ECT Snow Mean Lexus
+What Does Lof Mean In Automotive

 ECT Snow in a Lexus refers to a specific engine control system setting that optimizes performance and fuel efficiency during cold weather conditions.